The attempt to strengthen eye colour with more makeup has two possible outcomes:

 Brows and Blush

-Colour Analysis will bring attention to your eyes like never before, even if you donâ€™t wear makeup.
+Colour Analysis will bring attention to your eyes like never before, even if you do not wear makeup.
 Groom your brows, have them beautifully shaped, and pencil in the thin spots.
 Think of eyebrows as the picture frames for the eyes.
-They matter.

-Once many women get the right shade of blush, their first comment is most often â€œIt brings out my eyes.â€ Absolutely it does, instantly and strongly.
+Once many women get the right shade of blush, their first comment is that it brings out the eyes.
+Absolutely it does, instantly and strongly.
 Look for that effect to happen when you buy blush.
 All makeup should strengthen the eye colour.
 The eye is the jewel in the face, the focal point of the entire appearance.

 Eyeshadow Palettes for Eye Colour

-- Dark denim eyeliner repeats the overall color and darkness level of the eye.Â Annabelleâ€™s Blue Grey is one of the best I know for True Summer.
+- Denim eyeliner repeats the overall color and darkness level of the eye.
+Annabelle Blue Grey is one of the best I know for True Summer.

-- Cool gray or blue gray eyeshadow (much more gray than blue, like rainclouds) repeats the True Summerâ€™s skinâ€™s undertone.
-Mauve-grey can work, but many Summers have pink in the eyelid rims, and we donâ€™t want to repeat that and make they eye look bloodshot.
+- Cool gray or blue gray eyeshadow (much more gray than blue, like rainclouds) repeats the True Summer undertone and blends nicely into the skin.
+Mauve-gray can work, but many Summers have pink in the eyelid rims, which risks an eye looking bloodshot.

 - Repeat the tan brown in the eye with eyeliner.